ChrisCummins/phd/docs/binaries.rst

     usage: clgen-fetch-db [-h] [--version] [-v] output input

-    Import kernels from an existing database.
+    Copies OpenCL kernels from an existing SQL database into a new one.

     Copyright (C) 2016 Chris Cummins <chrisc.101@gmail.com>.
     <http://chriscummins.cc/clgen>